runspired/runspired.com/_posts/2024-02-01-draft-modern-ember-data-part-2.md

 }
 ```

-`findRecord` is lossy because we have no idea whether we resolved from cache or
+`findRecord` is a lossy API because we have no idea whether we resolved from cache or
 network, and no access any returned information that wasn't on the resource.

-As a design principle, ***lossless* applies equally to the intent of a request as it does to specific handling of the information received from your API.**
+Moreover, as a design principle, ***lossless* applies equally to the intent of a request
+as it does to specific handling of the information received from your API.**

 ### Lossless Intent